Ume0344/first-django-project/README.md

 Create a folder templates(to store html files), add it to `TEMPLATES` in `settings.py`.

 #### Forms
-To create and update, we need fomrs.
+To create and update, we need forms.
 Create a forms.py in listings directory.

 ## Reference
 -  https://justdjango.com/courses/django-crash-course/listing-app-and-model